Dre Campbell Farm

 Life Cycle

 Nymphs live in marshes or ponds where the waters are calm.
-They may remain in that stage for as long as four years.
+They may remain in that stage for up to 4 years.

 What do Dragonflies do for the Garden?

-Though their meaning is symbolic in various cultures, below is where interest in these colorful insects needs to grow.
+Though their meanings vary across cultures, below is where interest in these colorful insects needs to grow.

 These are the main benefits of dragonflies: